Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: The template given for the `switch` statement described it as the “most common form.”
-Are there other forms? [p.
-87]
+Are there other forms?

 </div>
 <!-- END: div -->